shafiahmed/aenism/source/posts/2014-01-22-the-creation-formula.html.markdown

 I've been thinking about how we create.
 If there was a formula for the creative process, what would its parameters be?
 What should we seek and combine in order to create creativity?
 Here's a simple equation I've come up with.

-> Creativity = Craft × Consideration × Consciousness
+> x = Craft × Consideration × Consciousness

-Whether it's inventing a useful new contraption, developing a clever advertising campaign, writing a bestselling novel or making a blockbuster film, this is the common pattern one would find in how they are done.
+Whether it's inventing a useful new contraption, developing a clever advertising campaign, writing a bestselling novel or making a blockbuster film, this is the pattern most if not every creative endeavor have in common.

+Let's assume X as the factor that makes something great.
+The more X in something have the greater it is.
+X isn't necessarily mass, in case I've push you into a less-is-more defense.
+It's the abstract construct on the side of of an equation which other side deals with the more identifiable qualities.